karayabin/universe-snapshot/universe/Ling/Light_HtmlPageCopilot/doc/api/Ling/Light_HtmlPageCopilot.md

     - HtmlPageCopilot::hasDescription &ndash; Returns whether the description was defined.
     - HtmlPageCopilot::addMeta &ndash; Adds a meta to this instance.
     - HtmlPageCopilot::getMetas &ndash; Returns the metas of this instance.
-    - HtmlPageCopilot::hasLibrary &ndash; Returns whether a library has been registered to this instance.
+    - HtmlPageCopilot::hasLibrary &ndash; Returns whether a library has been registered.
-    - HtmlPageCopilot::addCssLibrary &ndash; Adds the $name css library to this instance.
+    - HtmlPageCopilot::registerLibrary &ndash; Registers an asset library.
-    - HtmlPageCopilot::getCssLibraries &ndash; Returns the cssLibraries of this instance.
+    - HtmlPageCopilot::getCssUrls &ndash; Returns all the css urls collected.
-    - HtmlPageCopilot::addJsLibrary &ndash; Adds the $name js library to this instance.
-    - HtmlPageCopilot::getJsLibraries &ndash; Returns the jsLibraries of this instance.
+    - HtmlPageCopilot::getJsUrls &ndash; Returns all the js urls collected.
     - HtmlPageCopilot::addJsCodeBlock &ndash; Adds a js code block to this instance.
     - HtmlPageCopilot::addCssCodeBlock &ndash; Adds a css code block to this instance.
     - HtmlPageCopilot::getJsCodeBlocks &ndash; Returns the jsCodeBlocks of this instance.